 The scaling process places test score data from different tests onto a common scale.
 There are three primary approaches to scaling: subject-centered, stimulus-centered, and response-centered (Crocker & Algina, 2006; Torgerson, 1958).
 Subject-centered approaches aim to locate students on a scale according to the amount of knowledge each student possesses.
 By comparison, stimulus-centered approaches attempt to place the test items or stimuli on a scale according to the amount of knowledge required to answer each item correctly.
 Response-centered approaches can be thought of as a combination of subject-centered and stimulus-centered approaches and therefore are the most complex.
 Response-centered approaches simultaneously locate students and items on a scale based on how students respond to the items and how difficult the items are.
 TEA scales its assessments using a response-centered approach that involves specialized statistical methods that can estimate both student proficiency and the difficulty of a particular set of test items.
 Specifically, Texas assessments use a statistical model known as the Rasch Partial-Credit Model (RPCM) to place test items and measures of student proficiency on the same Rasch scale across test forms and test administrations.
-The Rasch scale is then transformed to the more user-friendly scale score to facilitate interpretation of the test scores.
+Scores on the Rasch scale are then transformed to more user-friendly scale scores to facilitate interpretation.

-RASCH PARTIAL-CREDIT MODEL
+RASCH PARTIAL-CREDIT MODEL (RPCM)

-Test items (whether multiple-choice, gridded response, or written composition) for most Texas assessments are scaled and equated using the RPCM.
-The RPCM is an extension of the Rasch one-parameter Item Response Theory (IRT) model attributed to Georg Rasch (1966), as extended by Wright and Stone (1979), Masters (1982), Wright and Masters (1982), and Linacre (2001).
+Test items (whether multiple-choice, gridded-response, or written composition) for most Texas assessments are scaled and equated using the RPCM.
+The RPCM is an extension of the Rasch one-parameter Item Response Theory (IRT) model attributed to Georg Rasch (1966), as extended by Wright & Stone (1979), Masters (1982), Wright & Masters (1982), and Linacre (2001).
 The RPCM was selected because of its flexibility in accommodating multiple-choice data as well as multiple response category data (e.g., short answer items worth zero to three points).
-The RPCM maintains a one-to-one relationship between scale scores and raw scores, meaning each raw score is associated with a unique scale score.
-An advantage to the underlying Rasch scale is that it allows for comparisons of student performance across years.
+The RPCM maintains a one-toone relationship between scale scores and raw scores, meaning each raw score is associated with a unique scale score.
+An advantage to the underlying Rasch scale over the raw score scale is that it allows for comparisons of student performance across years.
 Additionally, the underlying Rasch scale enables the maintenance of equivalent performance standards across test forms.

-The RPCM is defined by the following mathematical measurement model where, for a given item involving m + 1 score categories, the probability of person n scoring x on prompt i is given by:
+The RPCM is defined by the following mathematical function where, for a given item involving m + 1 score categories, the probability of person n scoring x on prompt i is given by:

-$$P{xni} = \exp \sum{j=0}^{x} \frac{\left(\theta{n} - \delta{ij}\right)}{\sum{k=0}^{m{i}} \exp \sum{j=0}^{k} \left(\theta{n} - \delta{ij}\right)}$$ $x = 0, 1, ..., m{i}$
+$$P{xni} = \frac{exp\sum{j=0}^{x}(\theta_n - \delta{ij})}{\sum{k=0}^{m_i} exp\sum{j=0}^{k}(\theta_n - \delta{ij})} x = 0, 1, \dots, m_i$$ (1)

-The RPCM provides the probability of a student scoring x on the m steps of question/prompt i as a function of the student's proficiency level, θ_n , and the step difficulties, δ{ij} , of the m steps in prompt i (refer to Masters, 1982, for an example).
+The RPCM provides the probability of a student scoring x on the m steps of question/prompt i as a function of the student n's proficiency level, θ_n , and the step difficulties, δ{ij} , of the m_i steps in prompt i (please refer to Masters, 1982, for an example).
 Note that for multiple-choice and gridded-response questions, there are only two score categories: 0 for an incorrect response and 1 for a correct response-in which case the RPCM reduces to the standard Rasch one-parameter IRT model, and the resulting single-step difficulty is more properly referred to as an item difficulty.